Bibimbap (Korean Rice Bowl with Beef and Vegetable)

 - For carrots, heat 1 tablespoon oil in a skillet over medium heat.
 Add carrot and salt and toss together for 30 seconds.
 Pour in 2 tablespoons water to create steam and cover with a lid immediately.
 Cook for 1-2 minutes until soft.
 Sprinkle 1 teaspoon toasted sesame seeds at the end and toss.

-- For eggs, heat oil in a skillet and fry eggs to sunny-side up.
+- For eggs, fry eggs to sunny-side up or over easy in hot oil.

 Assembling Bibimbap